-Attractive and fair compensation is an essential prerequisite for recruiting and retaining excellent employees.
-Since we want to give employees an additional incentive to perform at their best and to act in a results-oriented manner, they are also appropriately involved in the company’s success.
-The annual performance bonus, which is directly dependent on business performance, is paid in addition to the fixed salary.
+Attractive, fair and competitive compensation is an essential prerequisite for recruiting and retaining excellent employees.
+Since we want to give employees an additional incentive to perform at their best and to act in a results-focused manner, they are also appropriately involved in the company’s success.
+The annual success bonus, which is directly dependent on business performance, is paid in addition to the fixed salary.

 In addition, employees benefit from company benefits, which are offered to both full-time and part-time employees.
 The type and extent of the benefits are defined according to the respective regional statutory requirements and normal market practice.
 We pay our staff on the basis of work-related criteria, such as job requirements and performance, and in accordance with the respective local market requirements.
 Men and women are paid equally at Infineon.
 Each employee receives appropriate, transparent remuneration for their work, in compliance with all legal standards.

-Global HR costs for active, internal Infineon employees were 2,206 million euros in the 2017 fiscal year.
-These costs incorporate wages and salaries, including overtime and bonuses, and social costs.
+Global HR costs for active, internal Infineon employees were 2,347 million euros in the 2018 fiscal year.
+These costs incorporate wages and salaries, including overtime and bonuses, as well as social costs.

-There is another way for direct sharing in the company’s success.
+There is another way to share directly in the company’s success.
 Through our ideas management program, we can not only promote and acknowledge the ideas of our employees, but they are also compensated according to their potential.

 The YIP program is a cornerstone of Infineon’s culture of ideas and innovation.
 YIP stands for Your Idea Pays.
 For decades, the workforce has been encouraged to share their ideas, and even interdepartmental and international teams can participate.
 The better the idea, the higher the reward.